mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 data Report = Report
     { reportName :: String
     , reportAuthors :: [String]
+    , reportDate :: Day
     , ...
     }
 ```

 "I need to specify the affiliations of the authors in this report.
 The simplest
 solution is to add this to the list of `reportAuthors` after the authors."

+AI will also stuff sentinel values everywhere: instead of changing the type to
+take `Maybe Day`, it might add `0 :: Day` for missing days.

 There's also the dual, where the AI will be happy to _use_ existing record
 fields in overloaded ways instead of adding a new field.